faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 ```
 Anyway, it's better to use mutiple servers with a single processor using traditional load balancing system rather than using a single server with mutiple core.
 This is to avoid any overhead involved with creating and managing multiple worker processes.

-Hope this above examples and explanations gave you a better idea of Node.js internals and performnace basics.
+Hope these above examples and explanations gave you a better idea of Node.js internals and performance basics.